Zibri/ttl_fix/README.md

-# CMD Patch
+# TTL Fix
-An Android Linux Kernel command line patch tool using Magisk's magiskboot binary.
+An Android Linux Kernel patch which does not decrement TTL when routing/tethering.

-# Usage
-`cmdpatch <CMDLINE ARGUMENTS>`

-Example: `cmdpatch scsi_mod.use_blk_mq=1`

-This patches the boot image to use multiqueue by default for SCSI devices.
-After this finishes, reboot to apply the changes.
+This patches the boot image so that TTL is not decreased when tethering.